gklyne/I-D/app/app.md

 This Internet-Draft proposes the URI scheme `app`, which was originally proposed by {{W3C.NOTE-app-uri-20150723}} but never registered with IANA.
-This Note was evolved from {{W3C.NOTE-widgets-uri-20120313}} which proposed the URI scheme `widget`.
+That W3C Note evolved from {{W3C.NOTE-widgets-uri-20120313}} which proposed the URI scheme `widget`.

-The W3C Notes did not progress further as Recommendation track documents.
+Neither W3C Notes did progress further as Recommendation track documents.

-While the focus of W3C Notes was to specify how to resolve resources from within a packaged application, this Internet-Draft generalize the URI scheme to support addressing and identifying resources within any archive, and de-emphasize the resolution mechanism.
+While the focus of W3C Notes was to specify how to resolve resources from within a packaged application, this Internet-Draft generalize the `app` URI scheme to support referencing and identifying resources within any archive, and de-emphasize the retrieval mechanism.

 For compatibility with existing adaptations of the `app` URI scheme, e.g. {{ROBundle}} and {{CWLViewer}}, this Internet-Draft reuse the same scheme name and remains compatible with the intentions of
 {{W3C.NOTE-app-uri-20150723}}.